GreyRook/code-with-style/docs/review/reviewer/speed.md

 *Adjustment Grey Rook:*
 *Given that the above stated is the goal, it is sometimes difficult to implement* *due to meetings, changing working hours etc.*
-*In some cases, it is required to inform the developer that the code review is* *delaying the process.*
+*In some cases, it is required to inform the reviewer of the priority of the* *feature so that the code review is not delaying the process.*
+*If this feature has a higher priority, also the developer is required* *to adjust the code as soon as possible.*

 ## Speed vs. Interruption {#interruption}